 Finally they stopped, either convinced by our pleas for mercy or simply tired of whaling on us.
 As they walked back to their car, Matt staggered to his feet, fishing his phone from his pocket while trying to make out the license plate of the vehicle the trio was getting into.
 As Matt dialed 911 in shock, he was just grasping the new reality: We've just been assaulted by some plainclothes cops, and they're leaving.

 It wasn't.
 When the uniformed officers got out of their car; they chatted with our attackers; they seemed to know each other.
-The man holding Greg stood up, wiping the blood off of his knuckles onto Greg's scalp.
-As Greg tried to rise to his feet, the uniformed cop put his knee on his back, pinning him to the ground.
-The cop punched Greg, rolled him over, and punched him again.
+The man holding Jonathan stood up, wiping the blood off of his knuckles onto Jonathan's scalp.
+As Jonathan tried to rise to his feet, the uniformed cop put his knee on his back, pinning him to the ground.
+The cop punched Jonathan, rolled him over, and punched him again.

 After a short conversation, the officers politely ushered the two men who had just left us bloodied and concussed to their car.